heliocloud-data/platform/daskhub/COST_MONITORING.md

 # HelioCloud Daskhub Cost Monitoring with Kubecost

 HelioCloud employs the use of [Kubecost](https://github.com/kubecost) for monitoring the cost of the Daskhub Kubernetes cluster.
-This includes individual user jupyter servers as well as Daskjobs and their associated volume claims
+This includes individual user jupyter servers as well as Daskjobs and their associated volume claims.

 ## Configuring and Deployment